 The 2015-2016 Priority Guidance Plan (sometimes referred to as the IRS's "Business Plan") adds the following item: "Guidance on the valuation of promissory notes for transfer tax purposes under §§2031, 2033, 2512, and 7872."
 See Items 4.a. and 4.c above.
-Apparently, the IRS is adding a regulations project to address promissory note valuation issues.
+Apparently, the IRS is adding a regulations project to address promissory

+- note valuation issues.
 Regulations currently address the valuation of notes (Treas.
-Reg. §§ 25.2512-4 and 25.2512-4); presumably the focus of the new regulations will be to address the valuation impact of using the AFR as the interest rate.
+Reg. §§ 25.2512-4 and 25.2512-4); presumably the focus of the new regulations will be to address the valuation impact of using the AFR as the interest rate. - j.

-j.
 GRATs.
 Significant audit activity of GRATs has occurred, typically to confirm that the terms of the GRAT are being satisfied and that the annuity payments are being made properly and timely.
-If not, the IRS makes an argument under Atkins v.
-Commissioner that the GRAT should be disqualified ab initio.

-On occasion, the examining agents scour the trust instrument to confirm that all of the requirements of the GRAT regulations are included in the instrument.

-If substitution transactions with the GRAT have occurred, the examining agent closely reviews the values of property involved in the exchange.
+If not, the IRS makes an argument under Atkinson that the GRAT should be disqualified ab initio.
+Atkinson v.
+Commissioner, 115 T.C.
+26, aff'd, 309 F.3d 1290 (11th Cir.
+2002), cert. denied, 540 U.S. 946 (2003). - On occasion, the examining agents scour the trust instrument to confirm that all of the requirements of the GRAT regulations are included in the instrument. - If substitution transactions with the GRAT have occurred, the examining agent closely reviews the values of property involved in the exchange.
 If hard-to-value assets have been used to make annuity payments, the IRS reviews that proper valuations have been used.
-John suggests using a Wandry formula transfer of hard-to-value assets that are used to satisfy annuity payments.
+John suggests using a Wandry formula transfer of hard-to-value assets that are used to satisfy annuity payments. - k.

-k.
 Art Valuations.
 The IRS frequently contests art valuations.
 The IRS refers valuable art to the art panel to determine valuations for transfer tax or charitable deduction purposes.
 In 2013 the art panel reviewed 291 items with a total value of \$444 million.
 It accepted 44% of the appraisals at the original value.
 It recommended total net adjustments of \$54 million on transfer tax appraisals (a 33% increase, and recommended total net adjustments of \$51 million for charitable contribution appraisals (a 32% reduction).
 As these large adjustments suggest, the IRS is very suspicious of art valuations.
 Quality appraisals are important in dealing with art transfers.